ministryofjustice/moj-frontend/docs/components/multi-file-upload.md

 ---
-layout: layouts/component.njk
 title: Multi file upload
 status: To be reviewed
 statusDate: June 2021
-type: component
 githuburl: https://github.com/ministryofjustice/moj-frontend/discussions/264
-eleventyNavigation:
-  key: Multi file upload
-  parent: Components
 excerpt: "Use the multi file upload component to help users upload multiple files at the same time, on a regular basis."
 ---

 {% example "/examples/multi-file-upload", 550 %}